nithahuwaida/MaemSek-FrontEnd-withANTDESIGN/README.md

 <img src="https://img.shields.io/badge/react_redux-7.1.1-orange">
 </p>

 MaemSek is a Point of Sale application in the form of a website built using React js.
-This Maemsek web can perform several functions as follows product management functions, categories, users, transaction, and order products.
+This Maemsek web can perform several functions as follows product management functions, categories, users, transaction, and order products.[Link MaemSek Aplication](https://maemsek.netlify.com/)

 ## Features
 <b> Product Management </b>